omarzayedbeshir/DatasetScraperPipeline/README.md

 ## run_pipeline.py

-This script serves as the **single entry point** for the entire project.
+This script serves as the single entry point for the entire project.

 ### Responsibilities

 1. Execute `generate_urls.py`
 2. Execute `dataset_url_scraper.py`
 3. Execute `scraper.py`
-4. Ensure the steps run in the correct order
-5. Stop execution if any stage fails
-6. Provide clear console output indicating progress

 This allows the entire scraping process to be executed with a single command.